Snapshot of the “corridor” .. What happened between Tamim, Macron and Infantino seconds before the coronation?

 And the office said in a statement, Tuesday, that next year will be the tenth in a row in which the average global temperature reaches at least one degree Celsius above what it was in pre-industrial times, as measured in the period 1850-1900.

-Although the global temperature is affected by the “La Niña” weather phenomenon, which indicates a large-scale cooling of surface temperatures in the central and eastern tropical Pacific Ocean, the United Kingdom’s Met Office model indicates the end of the three consecutive years with this phenomenon, which means that it is likely This shift could lead to a warmer Earth in 2023 than in 2022, with a return to relatively warmer conditions in parts of the equatorial Pacific.
+Although the global temperature is affected by the “La Niña” weather phenomenon, which indicates a large-scale cooling of surface temperatures in the central and eastern tropical Pacific Ocean, the United Kingdom’s Met Office model indicates the end of the three consecutive years with this phenomenon, which means that it is likely This shift might lead to a warmer Earth in 2023 than in 2022, with a return to relatively warmer conditions in parts of the equatorial Pacific.

 Met Office head of long-range forecasts Adam Scaife said: “So far, 2016 was the warmest year (1.28 degrees warmer than pre-industrial) in the observational record that began in 1850, due to the El Niño phenomenon as the temperature rose. global warming due to rising water temperatures in parts of the tropical Pacific Ocean.